 - Waterproof: Not these, but you can buy the same as waterproof

 Imagine an outsole capable of stability on any terrain that Mother Nature throws at it.
-This is exactly what the All Terrain Contagrip® does.
+This is exactly what the All Terrain Contagrip®, one of this shoe’s best features, does.
 It relishes in the challenge of diverse surfaces, offering both durability and a confidence-inducing grip, whether you’re treading on wet, dry, hard, or loose ground.

 These look like your regular running shoes, but they have a hiking shoe tread on the bottom.
 So while they feel like running shoes, Salomon Ultra 4 has the sole and traction of a hiking shoe.
 The outsole offers robust lateral support and unyielding protection.
 Yet, in its strength, it never compromises on mobility or flexibility.

 The Quicklace lacing system is both minimalistic and powerful, designed for one-pull tightening that’s as easy to put on as it is to take off.
 However, I am still finding it difficult to be a fan of these lacing systems on any hiking shoe brand.
 It feels like something designed for kids.
 That aside, there is a handy pocket for convenient storage to stop the lace from jumping around as you hike.

 Furthermore, the model’s OrthoLite insole is shaped to mirror the natural contours of your foot, elevating the comfort and performance of your shoe.
 It delivers exceptional cushioning, breathability, and durability.

 These are great long-distance hiking shoes that will have no problem with the additional weight of your backpack.
 Although not that important, one thing I particularly liked about these hiking shoes is their sleek design – they’re far more eye-catching than most other hiking footwear out there.